do-/xlsxtream/README.md

 The module operates on individual ZIP members in form of readable streams.

 It doesen't rely on any specific unzipper.

-Its only exernal dependency is `sax`.
+The only external dependency is `Saxophone`.
+Versions prior to 1.0.10 used ~30000 times more popular, but 10+ times slower `sax-js`.

 ## Installation